-Financial Viability Operational Strategies Strategic Objective Projects Objectives Improve financial Improve capacity of Implementation of Monthly reports to government and liquidity and viability Council's Policies:-Council on credit control implementation community policy & results; Update Indigent Indigent policy. register for 09/10; Use budget time-Community awareness schedule to promote campaign. awareness to report illegal connections, leakages and payment returns.
-Ensure legal Meet key legal Submit finance compliance timeframes portion of the 08/09 Annual Report to the MM by 15 January 2010: Submit 08/09 financial statements to AG by 31 August 2009.
-Maintain an Submit a full report internal audit unit. to Council on the various options available including external assistance

-(DLGTA/Treasury) & outsourcing alternative.
+Financial Viability Strategic Objective Operational Objectives Strategies Projects Improve capacity of government and community Improve financial liquidity and viability Implementation of Council's Policies:- credit control policy & Indigent policy.
+Monthly reports to Council on implementation results; Update Indigent register for 09/10; Community awareness campaign.
+Use budget time- schedule to promote awareness to report illegal connections, leakages and payment returns.
+Ensure legal compliance Meet key legal timeframes Submit finance portion of the 08/09 Annual Report to the MM by 15 January 2010; Submit 08/09 financial statements to AG by 31 August 2009.
+Maintain an internal audit unit.
+Submit a full report to Council on the various options available including external assistance in 09/10 (DLGTA/Treasury) & outsourcing alternative.
+Grow labour intensive and propoor programme To support the social safety net programme by improving the quality of life of communities in need.
+Provide Free Basic Services to households in need.
+Implement the 2009/2010 Indigent Register and update for 2010/11 from January 2010

-2009/2010 Indigent

-Register and update

-for 2010/11 from

-January 2010